alphagov/forms/research/2025-05-14-Multiple_branches_concept_testing.md

 1 did not add the final route (not from a list question) and thought they had finished
 - 2 didn’t get as far as adding the final route
 - ALL participants started by unnecessarily adding a route to the first answer in the list
-5 people talked about how tricky it was to work out which routes to set where.
+- 5 people talked about how tricky it was to work out which routes to set where

 **Design 2:**
 They were able to add the skips easily.